JSGerke/RAVENsoftware/README.md

 •	Stable internet connection

 ### INSTALLATION
-Download our current RAVEN release for your operating system (Windows/MacOS/Linux).
-Unpack this .zip file and navigate into the unpacked directory.
-Start RAVEN with double click on the unpacked RAVEN_vX.X.X file.
+Download our current RAVEN release for your operating system (Windows/MacOS/Linux) .
+You can find it via the release tab in the menu bar above.
+Unpack your downloaded .zip file and navigate into the unpacked directory.
+Start RAVEN with double click on the unpacked vX.X.X_RAVEN.exe file.

 ### LOGIN
 RAVEN is free for academic use only.
 Please contact thomas.gruenewald@med.uni-muenchen.de to receive your login password.